Accounting Services Price Index (ASPI)

-The weights used are a combination of those found on Statistics Canada's Business Register and the breakdown of the establishments' revenue according to the different classes of service, as asked on the questionnaire.
+The weights used are a combination of the revenues found on Statistics Canada's Business Register and the percentage breakdown of the establishments' revenue according to the different classes of service, as collected by the questionnaire.

 Analysts also undertake additional validation activities every cycle to ensure the coherence of survey estimates.
-These include among others activities: analysis of price changes over time (including analysis of trends), at the business/company, industry, subsector and sector levels; certification of key contributors to price change; and confrontation of estimates against other related data sources.
+These include: analysis of price changes over time (including analysis of trends), at the business/company, industry, subsector and sector levels; certification of key contributors to price change; and confrontation of estimates against other related data sources.
 Contextual analysis of survey results is also performed in light of prevailing economic conditions.

 Engagements with relevant stakeholders are also undertaken periodically.
 Forums involving other Statistics Canada analysts, industry stakeholders and partners at other national and international statistical agencies provide valuable insights that inform the development and research agenda of the program.